-When you compare becoming a vet tech to becoming a vet assistant you are talking about different career paths requiring very different levels of post-secondary education.
+When you compare becoming a vet tech to becoming a vet assistant you are talking about two distinct career paths.
+Here’s a brief overview of the differences.

 Vet Tech Assistants Do Not Exist

 There is no such thing as a “vet tech assistant.”
 A person is either a veterinary technician or a veterinary assistant with no combination of the two terms.
 A vet tech must graduate from an American Veterinary Medical Association (AMVA) approved school and pass the National Veterinary Technician Examination.
 These are the only individuals who may use the title “vet tech.”

 Veterinary Technician Training Vs. Veterinary Assistant Training